Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Introduction

-In this work, we endeavor to mitigate the misfitting issue in cross-modal tracker adaptation by strategically regularizing the learning process.
-By examining parameter responses spanning from the pre-training to fine-tuning phases, we identify that pronounced parameter sensitivities are the primary cause of degraded prior generalizability and transfer adaptability.
-To mitigate this, we propose a sensitivity-aware regularized tuning framework that delicately calibrates the gradient updates to boost model transfer with precision.
-Specifically, we optimize multi-modal trackers from the following perspectives. \begin{enumerate}[(1)] \item \textbf{\textit{Formulating Prior Sensitivity}}.
-We begin by investigating the tangent space of pre-trained parameters, using it as a critical indicator to assess and preserve prior generalizability.
-Moreover, we estimate such prior sensitivity via an eigen-decomposition approximation. \item \textbf{\textit{Modeling Transfer Sensitivity}}.
-To further elucidate transfer challenges, we explore how sparse gradients exacerbate tuning instability.
-Accordingly, we construct this transfer sensitivity using the off-the-shelf gradient matrix, with the aim of facilitating gradient rebalancing. \item \textbf{\textit{Sensitivity-Aware Regularization Tuning}}.
-By harnessing the identified parameter sensitivities, we suggest an adaptive tuning scheme that safeguards essential pre-trained knowledge and fosters coherent multi-modal representations through finely modulated, sensitivity-driven updates.
-This regularization tuning facilitates seamless transfer to various multi-modal tracking tasks, which can continuously enhance the model in the training phase. \end{enumerate}
+In this work, we endeavor to mitigate the misfitting dilemma in cross-modal tracker adaptation by strategically regularizing the learning process.
+By analyzing parameter responses spanning from pre-training to fine-tuning phases, we identify that pronounced parameter significance, in its various aspects, is the primary cause of degraded prior generalizability and transfer adaptability.
+To mitigate this, we propose a \textit{significance-regularized fine-tuning} (SRFT) framework that delicately calibrates the gradient updates to boost model transfer with precision.
+Specifically, we optimize multi-modality trackers from the following perspectives. \begin{enumerate} \item \textbf{\textit{Formulating Prior Significance}}.
+We commence by investigating the tangent space of pre-trained parameters, utilizing it as a critical indicator to assess and preserve prior generalizability for downstream fine-tuning.
+Furthermore, we estimate this significance via an eigen-decomposition approximation. \item \textbf{\textit{Modeling Transfer Significance}}.
+To further elucidate the adaptation challenges, we explore how sparse gradients exacerbate fine-tuning instability.
+Accordingly, we formulate transfer significance using off-the-shelf gradient matrices, aiming to facilitate effective gradient rebalancing. \item \textbf{\textit{Significance Regularized Tuning}}.
+By harnessing the identified parameter significance, we suggest an adaptive tuning scheme that safeguards essential pre-trained knowledge and fosters coherent multi-modality representations through finely modulated, significance-driven updates.
+This mechanism facilitates seamless fine-tuning across various multi-modality tracking tasks, continuously enhancing the model during the training phase. \end{enumerate}